priack/TakeHome-ActivityClassification/README.md

 # Introduction
 This is the code exercise for the Machine Learning Engineer position at Raia.
 The goal was to create an activity classification model from accelerometer data.

+# How to run
+Just execute the main.py file.The output should be the confusion matrix present in this document as well.
+Further exploration of the data can be done manually.

 # Data format
 For this exercise I used the raw dataset (it had to be manually corrected as it contained several rows with incorret format), because the features selected by default seemed in-adequate to me.